 Digital devices are in the hands of adults, teenagers, young children, and even very little children now.

 They’re in many environments in our society where they never existed before.
-Nor were they ever needed before.
-And they’ve made their way into our schools.
+And they’ve made their way into our preschools and elementary schools.

 The increased use of screens in kids is extremely concerning to me as an occupational therapist.
 Young kids are spending way too much time on screens.